talon-one/talon_one.js/docs/ManagementApi.md

   'applicationId': 3.4, // Number | Filter results by Application ID.
   'campaignId': 3.4, // Number | Filter results by campaign.
   'requestUuid': "requestUuid_example", // String | Filter results by request UUID.
   'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results where request and response times to return entries before parameter value, expected to be an RFC3339 timestamp string.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
   'createdAfter': new Date("2013-10-20T19:20:30+01:00") // Date | Filter results where request and response times to return entries after parameter value, expected to be an RFC3339 timestamp string.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
 };
 apiInstance.getWebhookLogs(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);